 - Salt some boiling water and cook linguine to al dente according to package instructions.*Note* To get a true al dente you may need to cook a minute or 2 less than what the package says.

-- Reserve about 1 cup of pasta cooking water, drain pasta and set aside.
+- Reserve about 1 to 2 cups of pasta cooking water, drain pasta and set aside.

 - While the pasta is cooking, heat a nonstick pan over medium high heat and cook chopped bacon until crispy.

-- Using a slotted spoon remove bacon to a plate and set aside.
+- Using a slotted spoon remove bacon to a paper towel lined plate and set aside.

 - Add onions to the skillet and sautee in the bacon fat for about 3-4 minutes over medium heat until soft.